11/12/13 Update: Menu updated.

 Unique Items: Almost the entire menu is unique or rare.
 The only exceptions are the Chicken Nuggets, Fried Fish, Kids Picks, Fries, and Beverages.

-- Columbia Harbour House offers some of the freshest, healthiest (in some cases), most unique quick service fare at the Magic Kingdom.
+- Some of the freshest, healthiest (in some cases), most unique quick service fare at the Magic Kingdom.

 - The upstairs seating is the quietest at the Park and the theming is pleasant.